 Nutrient Cycling and Relationships

-Many of Opal Creek’s gilled mushrooms are also involved in an essential intimate symbiotic relationship with plants, and most notably the trees.
+Many of Opal Creek’s gilled mushrooms are also involved in an essential intimate symbiotic relationship with plants, most notably with trees.
 This relationship is between the roots of the plants and the underground root-like structure of the fungi.
 This is called the mycorrhizal relationship.
 Microscopic hair-like fungal hyphae penetrate the roots of the plant and allow for nutrient exchange to take place between the plant and the mushroom.
-This exchange goes both ways, the plant provides photosynthetically-produced carbon in the form of carbohydrates to the fungus, and the fungus provides essential nutrients such as phosphorous to the plants.
+This exchange goes both ways; the plant provides photosynthetically-produced carbon in the form of carbohydrates to the fungus, and the fungus provides essential nutrients such as phosphorous to the plants.
 The plant also provides water and hormones to the fungus that promote growth.

 Mycorrhizal relationships can be complex, as some fungal species will form them with only a single tree species and some individual trees may have many associated fungi.
 The inability to recreate mycorrhizal conditions is the main reason that some commercially valuable mushrooms (morels, chanterelles, and matsutakes) are difficult to cultivate in a farm environment.
-Also, tree plantations that lack mycorrhizal fungi grow more slowly and are more susceptible to disease than those where the fungi are present.
+Tree plantations that lack mycorrhizal fungi grow more slowly and are more susceptible to disease than those where the fungi are present.

-Many choice edible mushrooms can be found in the forest of Opal Creek, such as Chanterelles, Matsutakes, Truffles, and Boletes.
+Many choice edible mushrooms can be found in the forest of Opal Creek, such as chanterelles, matsutakes, truffles, and boletes.

-Interested in learning more about Fungi?
+Interested in learning more about fungi?

 Check out our Ancient Forest Mushrooms workshops taught in October!